Skip to main content

 Register Connected Devices in Bulk

-AWS IoT Device Management helps you register new devices by using the IoT management console or API to upload templates that you populate with information like device manufacturer and serial number, X.509 identity certificates, or security policies.
-Then, the service is designed so you can configure the entire fleet of devices with this information with a few clicks in the management console.
+AWS IoT Device Management helps you register new devices by using the IoT management console or API to upload templates that you populate with information.
+Then, the service is designed so you can configure the entire fleet of devices with this information in the management console.

 Organize Connected Devices into Groups

-AWS IoT Device Management is designed so you can group your device fleet into a hierarchical structure based on function, security requirements, or other categories.
-You can group one device in a room, group devices together that operate on the same floor, or group all the devices that operate within a building.
-Then, the service is designed so you can use these groups to manage access policies, view operational metrics, or perform actions on your devices across the entire group.
+AWS IoT Device Management is designed so you can group your device fleet into a hierarchical structure based on a number of different categories.
+The service is designed so you can use these groups to manage access policies, view operational metrics, or perform actions on your devices across the entire group.
 The service can also help you to organize your devices with dynamic thing groups.
-Dynamic thing groups are designed to help you quickly add devices that meet your specified criteria and remove the devices that no longer match the criteria.
+Dynamic thing groups are designed to help you add devices that meet your specified criteria and remove the devices that no longer match the criteria.

-AWS IoT Device Management helps you to query a group of devices and aggregate statistics on device records based on any combination of device attribute, state and connectivity indexing so that you can better organize and understand your fleet.
-For example, you can search for a group of connected temperature sensors in a manufacturing facility, count the number of sensors with a specific firmware version, and find the average temperature reading for those sensors.
+AWS IoT Device Management helps you to query a group of devices and aggregate statistics on device records based on combinations of device attribute, state and connectivity indexing so that you can organize and understand your fleet.

 Remotely Manage Connected Devices